13winged/err_x509/README.md

 Q: What if a proxy already has skip-cert-verify?
 A: It skips it and shows in statistics.
 No duplicate entries.

-Q: Does it work with Clash.Meta?
-A: Yes!
-Preserves all Clash.Meta specific parameters.

 Q: Is it safe?
 A: Absolutely.
 It only adds one parameter, doesn't remove or modify existing ones.

 Q: What if I have 100+ proxies?
 A: Works perfectly.
 Processes all proxies quickly.

-🐛 Troubleshooting
-Problem	Solution
 "File not found"	Ensure x509_no_fix.yaml exists in same folder "No proxies processed"	Check your YAML format (use compact { ... } format) Antivirus warning	Add to exclusions (open-source, safe code)